In his role as historian for the Royal High School and the RHS Club, your editor responds to an average of around one query or request a week.

 - The 100th birthday of John Cruikshank VC.
 A video tribute was made.

-- The Hong Kong Museum of Coastal Defence request use of our image of Douglas Ford GC
+- The Hong Kong Museum of Coastal Defence request use of our image of Douglas Ford GC and HQ Company 2nd Battalion the Royal Scots, Murray barracks Hong Kong in 1941, just before the Japanese invasion on 8th December.

 - The establishment of two Spanish language prizes, requiring visits to the Consul in Edinburgh